InfinetyEs/Nova-Filemanager/docs/2.3/using-the-tool.md

 ## Rename

-In file preview you can rename the file
+You can rename files and folders hovering the item or in the `options` column.
+Also In file preview.

 ## Delete

+You can delete files and folders hovering the item or in the `options` column.
 In file preview you're able to delete the file